redsanket/spark/external/hue/guide/getting_started_4/index.rst

 technology such as HDFS, Hive, Pig, Oozie, Spark, and Job Browser.

-We'll be using Flickr data to do the following in this tutorial:
+We'll be doing the following in this tutorial:

 - View data and work with files/directories with the **File Browser**.
-- Create a database and table with the **Hive Query Editor**.
-- View data with the **Table Browser**.
+- Create a database and table, and view data with the **Table Browser**.
 - Run Hive queries on data with the **Hive Query Editor**.
 - Process data with Pig through the **Pig Editor**.
 - Create a simple Oozie Workflow through the **Scheduler** to